 - Soy: Support the indefinite extension of the Soy Moratorium in Brazil’s Amazon region.
 Commit to using geospatial transparency tools with your suppliers and operations to ensure that no soy contributes to deforestation in Brazil.
 Support regional efforts and certifications that promote sustainable production and reforestation efforts.

-Beef: Use geospatial transparency tools with your fresh beef suppliers and beef operations to help see that no beef sourced contributes to deforestation in Brazil.
-Support regional efforts that promote sustainable production and pasture management improvements and reforestation efforts.
+- Beef: Use geospatial transparency tools with your fresh beef suppliers and beef operations to help ensure that no beef sourced contributes to deforestation in Brazil.
+Support regional efforts that promote sustainable production, pasture management improvements, and reforestation efforts.

 The above goals are illustrative examples only and by no means the only goal style that could be submitted as part of Project Gigaton – you’ll need to determine the scope, timeline and type of goal that makes sense for your company and products.
 After submitting a goal using the button below, you’ll be asked to report on your progress annually so the impact can be recognized and attributed toward the Project Gigaton one gigaton reduction target.